-This course covers topics, including technical writing in maintenance publications and maintenance forms and records, Students will read, select, and use FAA and manufacturer's aircraft maintenance specifications, data sheets, manuals, publications, technical data, related Federal Aviation Regulations and aircraft records keeping.
+This course covers all lab requirements for Aviation Maintenance Practices.
+Topics, including technical writing in maintenance publications and maintenance forms and records, Students will read, select, and use FAA and manufacturer's aircraft maintenance specifications, data sheets, manuals, publications, technical data, related Federal Aviation Regulations and aircraft records keeping.
 The course also incorporates aircraft ground operations and servicing procedures with several different lab projects.
 The course covers a detailed study of aircraft weight and balance, including the actual weighing of an aircraft.
 The student will also study maintenance human factors which affect aircraft maintenance as well as mechanics privileges and limitations.
 Lab projects for these topics are performed enhance classroom lecture.
-Upon successful completion of this course, students should be able to read in interpret maintenance publication, complete aircraft maintenance forms and records, perform basic ground operations and servicing of aircraft, weigh aircraft and perform all calculations, be aware of mechanic privileges and limitations and understand Human Factors that can affect aircraft maintenance.
+Upon successful completion of this course, students should be able to read in interpret maintenance publication, complete aircraft and perform all calculations, be aware of mechanic privileges and limitations and understand Human Factors that can affect aircraft maintenance maintenance.

-AFP1001 - Electrical and Fire Protection Systems | 4 Semester Credits (67.5 Didactic Hours, 56 Lab Hours)

-Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002
+AFP1001LEC - Electrical and Fire Protection Systems Lecture | 2 Semester Credits (67.5 Didactic Hours) Prerequisites: MAT1001, PHY1001, GEN1001LEC, GEN1001LAB, GEN1002LEC, GEN1002LAB Corequisite: AFP1001LAB

 This course provides study of airframe and powerplant electrical systems, including inspection and repair of components and related wiring, power distribution, and circuit troubleshooting.
 This course includes a detailed study of electrical schematics and their application and troubleshooting.
 This course also covers the study of various aircraft fire protection, detection, and extinguishing systems.
-Upon successful completion of this course, students should be able to troubleshoot and repair airframe electrical systems, know how to read and apply electrical schematics, and understand the operation and repair of aircraft fire protection systems.
+Upon successful completion of this course students should know how to read and apply electrical schematics and understand the operation of aircraft fire protection systems.